fairagro/m4.4_sciwin_client/docs/reference/workflow.md

       status      Shows socket status of workflow
       list        List all workflows [aliases: ls]
       remove      Remove a workflow [aliases: rm]
-      help        Print this message or the help of the given subcommand(s)
+      visualize   Creates a visual representation of a workflow help        Print this message or the help of the given subcommand(s)

     Options: